Here are short reviews of a couple of books I have read recently, as well as some links to online blogs or articles I thought were interesting.

 A Plain Account of Christian Perfection by John Wesley

 I grew up in a church that emphasized the theology of John Wesley.
 As I grew older, I came to disagree with some aspects of that theology, and subsequently paid little heed to anything related to Wesley.
 Over the last decade or so, my faith journey as brought me to the place where I am reexamining some of these doctrines that I abandoned years ago, especially with respect to sanctification and holiness.
 It was with in mind that I read a copy of Wesley’s A Plain Account of Christian Perfection.
 He wrote it to explain and defend his doctrine of Christian Perfection, which was at the time (and still today) very controversial.
 In the first part of the book Wesley recounts some of his personal faith journey that led him embrace the doctrine of Christian Perfection.
 Later he explains what he means by Christian Perfection: “The loving of God with all our heart, mind, soul, and strength.
 This implies that no wrong temper, none contrary to love, remains in the soul; and that all the thoughts, words, and actions are governed by pure love.”
-What was especially controversial was his belief that those who so sought God what have all inward sin taken away.
+What was especially controversial was his belief that those who so sought God would have all inward sin taken away.

 My personal struggle with this doctrine are two fold: the first is the admission by Wesley that “The generality of believers, whom we have known, were not so sanctified til near death; that few of those to whom St. Paul wrote in his Epistles were so at that time;”.
 In other words even a proponent of this doctrine admit very few people, if anyone, actually achieves this state.
 I found this to be a frustrating doctrine as a kid, as I felt I was striving for something unattainable.
-The other issue I have is the way people start to me be measured against each other.
+The other issue I have is the way people start to be measured against each other.
 A comment such as “And a thousand such instances there may be, even those who are in the highest state of grace.”
 While I do not believe Wesley intended it to be taken as such, discussions over who was in what level of sanctification were common in my church.
-That were not always bad conversions, but anything that leads us to be comparing our spiritual state to others is dangerous ground, after all how often do we find ourselves comparing unfavorably?
+They were not always bad conversations, but anything that leads us to be comparing our spiritual state to others is dangerous ground; after all how often do we find ourselves comparing unfavorably?
 We tend to minimize our own spiritual defects while focusing with laser precision on those in others.

 If those are the weaknesses, there are also certainly strengths to Wesley’s teachings.
 His refusal to accept sin as normal has always been an inspiration for me (I have always struggled with the doctrine of ‘sin in word, thought, and deed every day’- it seems to trivialize and normalize sin).
 If Wesley had a somewhat unrealistic view of perfection, many people are prone to excuse making and endless self justifications rather than facing the sin in their lives.
 Wesley’s doctrine certainly challenges me in that area.
 Wesley’s “Rule” for Christian living is one that I think Christians of all creeds can embrace.